 Statistical analysis using a paired t-test revealed a significant increase in body weight following the feeding intervention (t = 2.974, p = 0.0068), indicating that the standardized feeding plan had a positive impact on growth performance (Table 4).
 Notably, this improvement remained statistically significant (p< 0.01) even after the exclusion of outlier data, enhancing the robustness and biological credibility of the findings.
 The observed ADG of 0.34 kg/day aligned well with expected values for Murrah crossbred buffaloes managed under semi-intensive systems, reinforcing the practical relevance and feasibility of the feeding strategy.

-Table :4 Effect of Experimental Treatment on Body Weight and Average Daily Gain in Animals (Paired t-test Analysis)
+Table 4: Effect of Experimental Treatment on Body Weight and Average Daily Gain in Animals (Paired t-test Analysis)